 A business that has been around for a few years is going to have records – previous jobs, insurance forms, material orders… and all of that paperwork needs to be filed and stored so that it can be accessed by employees for reference in the future.
 Dealing with years of archived paperwork can be a logistical nightmare – for example – a project manager is at a job and the customer mentions work done during a previous storm.
 The PM would need to call the office, ask an office staff member to locate the previous files and reference the work, then relay that information back to them.
 All of this can take hours if your staff is busy or can’t locate the files.

-Having your files stored digitally in a CRM means your staff doesn’t have to go on a paperwork expedition – your field staff can simply call up the customer’s file, right in front of them, and reference previous work – paperwork, photos, contracts, materials – it’s all there.
+Having your files stored digitally in a contracting business CRM means your staff doesn’t have to go on a paperwork expedition – your field staff can simply call up the customer’s file, right in front of them, and reference previous work – paperwork, photos, contracts, materials – it’s all there.

 This immediate archive retrieval also goes a long way when it comes to personalization.
 A salesman can reference all of this even before creating the estimate.
 They can also reference notes that previous teams made – such as if the customer mentioned needing new siding, or potential gutter work “next time”.

 None of this would be possible with physical paper documents back in the office.